ben-mental-fitness/bsdrProject/Portfolio A/OO Design & UML.md

 > Standard flow Use Case

 This diagram is based on a standard use case for our application.
-We start by choosing a study to load in, before fetching it from AWS & storing it in 'DataNodes'.
+We start by choosing a study to load in, before fetching it from AWS & storing it in `DataNodes`.
 The required fields are selected by the user, before they create the visualisation.
 After the visualisation is made it can be edited, before being exported (statically in this case).